 Besides, visiting Paris in the spring is also your chance to enjoy some beautiful weather without the crowds as long as you avoid the school holidays around Easter and les ponts in May.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-After multiple trips to the French capital, I have sort of figured it out so now you can learn from my mistakes.
-If you are visiting Paris in the early spring (March and early April), I would also recommend that you check out my packing list for winter and keep an eye out for what the weather will be like during your stay.
+So how do you back for that?
+And what to wear in Paris in spring?
+After multiple trips to the French capital, I have sort of figured it out and now you can learn from my mistakes.
+If you are visiting Paris in the early spring (March and early April), I would also recommend that you check out my packing list for what to wear in Paris in winter and keep an eye out for what the weather will be like during your stay.
 I have experienced snow in Paris as late as mid-March!

 Yes, I have said it all before.
 It is true any time of year, but particularly during the shoulder seasons like the spring and the fall.
 The weather can change dramatically multiple times, leaving you either wet and freezing or sweating, all within the span of a single day.

 You may seriously regret your choices of the morning by the time lunch rolls in, but don’t make a detour to drop off your warm coat at your hotel because you will likely miss it as soon as the sun goes down or the next rain shower hits.

 My advice would be to carry around a bag big enough to hold any extra clothing and accessories so you can peel them off like an onion and carry them conveniently.
 (Basket bags are very trendy and “in” right now!)